koszullab/hicberg/README.md

 ### Usage

-`Hicberg` requires a FASTA file containing the reference genome against which the reads will be aligned, as well as two paired-end FASTQ files generated from a Hi-C, MicroC, ChIP-seq, or Mnase experiment.
+`Hicberg` requires a FASTA file containing the reference genome against which the reads will be aligned, as well as two paired-end FASTQ files generated from a Hi-C, Micro-C, ChIP-seq, or MNase-seq experiment.
 You can always run:

 ```bash
 hicberg --help